Where Does a SW Florida Homeowner Start When Diagnosing a Slab Leak?

 Step 3: Check for Warm or Damp Spots on Floors

-Slab leaks sometimes cause certain areas of your floor to feel unusually warm (if the hot water line is leaking) or damp.
-Walk barefoot across your floors and note any temperature changes.
+Walk barefoot across your home’s flooring to detect temperature variations or moisture.
 Tile and hardwood floors may show subtle warmth, while carpeting can conceal moisture that you’ll only detect by feel.

 Step 4: Inspect for Cracks or Shifting in Flooring and Walls